buildtesters/buildtest/docs/builder.rst

-`BaseExecutor <https://github.com/buildtesters/buildtest/blob/devel/buildtest/executors/base.py>`_ that is a base-class for all executors. buildtest will run tests in parallel and wait for completion. buildtest can submit jobs to :ref:`batch scheduler <batch_support>` depending on content of test, in this event buildtest will dispatch job, retrieve jobID and poll job until job is complete.
+`BaseExecutor <https://github.com/buildtesters/buildtest/blob/devel/buildtest/executors/base.py>`_ that is a base-class for all executors. buildtest will run tests in parallel and wait for completion. buildtest can submit jobs to :ref:`batch scheduler <batch_support>` depending on content of test, in this event buildtest will dispatch job, retrieve jobID and poll job until completion.

 Once test is complete, buildtest will write output and error to disk.